signalfx/signalflow-library/library/signalfx/detectors/against_recent/README.md

-The `against_recent` module contains two main functions.
+The `against_recent` module contains four main functions.
 Both detect when the recent values of a signal differ from the values of the immediately preceding time period.
 One uses mean plus standard deviation to define a baseline, and the other uses a percentile.
 The SignalFx UI refers to this module as Sudden Change.

 ## Mean plus standard deviation